compiler-explorer/compiler-explorer/README.md

 Compiler Explorer is an interactive compiler.
 The left-hand pane shows editable C/C++/Rust/Go/D code.
 The right, the assembly output of having compiled the code with a given compiler and settings.
 Multiple compilers are supported, and the UI layout is configurable (the [Golden Layout](https://www.golden-layout.com/) library is used for this).
-There is also an ispc compiler for a C c variant, with extensions for SPMD.
+There is also an ispc compiler for a C variant with extensions for SPMD.

 Try out one of the demo sites: [C++][cpp], [Rust][rust], [D][d], [Go][go] or [ispc][ispc].